jindrichmynarz/dissertation/parts/sparql.md

 Contract objects describe what products or services are sought by the contracts.
 There are many ways how a contract object can be described.
 However, due to the above-mentioned limitation of SPARQL to exact matches, the matchmaker is restricted to descriptions via object properties.
+It leverages terms from controlled vocabularies, such as CPV or the code list of contract kinds.
 Concretely, the matchmaker can use CPV concepts, either as main or additional objects or their qualifiers (`pc:mainObject`, `pc:additionalObject`), contract kinds (`pc:kind`), and service categories (`isvz:serviceCategory`).
 <!-- Contract objects can be represented as collections of weights. -->